Agreement with Japanese General Social Survey

 The European Social Survey (ESS) has signed a memorandum of understanding (MoU) with the Japanese General Social Survey (JGSS).

-The formal agreement covers a period four years, until May 2025, and represents a closer working relationship between the two surveys.
+The formal agreement covers a period of four years, until May 2025, and represents a closer working relationship between the two surveys.

 As part of the MoU, both surveys will look for opportunities to replicate survey questions, allowing for comparisons between respondents in Japan and Europe.

 Over the four-year period, two JGSS researchers will be hosted by the ESS with a view to build capacity, and the JGSS will be invited to send a representative to our meeting of all national teams.

 The two surveys will also share details about their methodological approaches of implementing the surveys to help improve the quality of survey data in future.